tipishev/python_debugging_workshop/README.md

 How many of you have played MUDs?
 What about Roguelikes or Interactive Fiction (IF)?

-How many of you were at last year's Pycon Sweden?
-Then you may well remember a talk about Evennia, a Python-based Multi-User Dungeon framework.

 Then you will find console-debugging similar to playing such a game:

 They are both...